-- 3.38 We see the weighing up of the pros and cons of a proposed IM change primarily as a qualitative exercise, though some quantitative analysis might be informative in situations where doing so is practicable and meaningful.
-Therefore, while the Act does not require a formal quantitative analysis of proposed changes to the IMs, quantitative analysis may usefully support our qualitative assessment of the pros and cons of a proposed change in some situations. - 3.39 Types of quantitative analysis often used for regulatory-and policy-decisions include cost benefit analysis (CBA) and ex-post evaluation. - 3.39.1 CBA is often conducted before the introduction of new regulations.
+- 3.36 In our draft IM Review framework, we said that we see the weighing up of the pros and cons of a proposed IM change primarily as a qualitative exercise, though some quantitative analysis might be informative in situations where doing so is practicable and meaningful.
+Therefore, while the Act does not require a formal quantitative analysis of proposed changes to the IMs, quantitative analysis may usefully support our qualitative assessment of the pros and cons of a proposed change in some situations. - 3.37 Types of quantitative analysis often used for regulatory-and policy-decisions include cost benefit analysis (CBA) and ex-post evaluation. - 3.37.1 CBA is often conducted before the introduction of new regulations.
 When done appropriately, it makes assumptions explicit, and values different types of costs and benefits in a consistent way.
-This provides the basis for more informed choices between different regulatory options. - 3.39.2 Ex-post evaluation is conducted after a regulation has been introduced.
-It helps form an evidence base to inform changes to current regulations.
+This provides the basis for more informed choices between different regulatory options. - 3.37.2 Ex-post evaluation is conducted after a regulation has been introduced.
+It helps form an evidence base to inform changes to current regulations. - 3.38 In its submission on the draft IM Review framework, the CAC recommended we introduce "a cost-benefit analysis that takes a whole of life approach to network investment, and includes [the following] considerations: - 3.38.1 the investment required to meet decarbonisation as technology and consumer energy demands change; and - 3.38.2 timely access to data and network resilience on low voltage networks." - 3.39 MEUG also advocated for quantitative cost-benefit analysis as a tool for prioritising changes in the Change element of the IM Review. - 3.40 Transpower supported: